-Even if it’s a quite straight forward, there are some things to consider.
+Even if it’s quite straightforward, there are some things to consider.

 Light is a very important part of the whole process.
-You want to have your herbs exposed to the natural daily sunlight, but don’t leave them to sunbath eternally.
+You want to have your herbs exposed to the natural daily sunlight, but don’t leave them to sunbathe eternally.

-Follow the instructions included in the box and remember that each tray may grow in slightly different rate and time.
+Follow the instructions included in the box and remember that each tray may grow at a slightly different rate and time.

 What is the objective of Silly Greens as a business?